SkyRiver-2000/SkyRiver-2000.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a third-year CS Master student at Shanghai Jiao Tong University (SJTU), advised by [Prof. Weinan Zhang](https://wnzhang.net).
 Previously, I obtained my Bachelor degree in Inforamtion Engineering from SJTU.
-Currently I am also a visiting student at University of California Santa Barbara (UCSB), advised by [Prof. William Yang Wang](https://sites.cs.ucsb.edu/~william).
+I was also a visiting student at University of California Santa Barbara (UCSB) during Jul 2024 - Dec 2024, advised by [Prof. William Yang Wang](https://sites.cs.ucsb.edu/~william).

 Recently, my research works mainly focus on:
 * Evaluation and analysis of LLMs.
 * Retrieval-Augmented LLM applications.
 * LLM reasoning, planning, and rule-following.

-**I am seeking 2025 Fall CS Ph.D. opportunities.** Feel free to contact me if you are interested in my research or want to discuss with me.
+Feel free to contact me if you are interested in my research or want to discuss with me.

 # 🔥 News
 - *2024.12*: &nbsp;🎉🎉 We release [**AntiLeak-Bench**](https://arxiv.org/pdf/2412.13670), an automated anti-leakage LLM benchmarking framework.